Some of these problems

 CB radio, Ham/ Taxi / Police / industrial walkie-talkie radio,

-is commonly referred to as "picking up RF".
-See
+commonly referred to as "picking up RF".
+See also rectification,

-up on one side of the line measured to ground.
+on one side of the line measured to ground.
 Therefore in the case

-of a 240 V line the noise would be only or mostly
+of a 240 V line the noise would be only or mostly on ONE side

-or currents caused by bad, loose, or high impedance ground connections;
+currents caused by bad, loose, or high impedance ground connections;

-can also be caused by rectification in the grounding
+can also be caused by rectification in the grounding wiring.

 by dissimilar metals such as aluminum / copper junctions which